andymboyle/jargon-bouncer/README.md

 Your error messages need a bouncer.
 A _jargon_ bouncer, if you will.

 **jargon-bouncer** detects when an error message is technical garbage and stops it from reaching your UI.
 No AI, no API calls, no dependencies — just 122 patterns matched against the collective mistakes of every backend framework ever built.
+(Well, not _every_ framework, but, like, a lot of them.)

 ```typescript
 import { sanitize } from 'jargon-bouncer';